 Grange is arguably Australia’s most celebrated wine and is officially listed as a Heritage Icon of South Australia.
 Grange boasts an unbroken line of vintages from the experimental 1951 and clearly demonstrates the synergy between Shiraz and the soils and climates of South Australia.
 Grange utilises fully-ripe, intensely-flavoured and textured Shiraz grapes.
 The result is a unique Australian style that is now recognised as one of the most consistent of the world’s great wines.
 The Grange style is the original and most powerful expression of Penfolds multi-vineyard, multi-district, blending philosophy.

 Mid shoulder level.
 Image for illustrative purposes only.
+Minor label damage from age may be present.

 Last of the three ‘hidden’ or ‘secret’ Granges made by Max Schubert in defiance of a company order to cease production.
 The wine was released commercially after the ban was lifted.
 New oak was not used in these three ‘secret’ vintages.
 Bottles were labelled Bin numbers 46, 49 and 95.
 A blend of 94 per cent Shiraz and 6 per cent Cabernet Sauvignon."
 Penfolds